yatarkan/bump-latest-submodule-action/README.md

 ## Usage

 To trigger action you need to add a commen to opened pull request with the command.
-This command has the following template:
+This command has the following syntax:
 ```
 /bump:{submodule_path}:{bump_branch}
 ```